raftia-bu/DX799S-O1-Data-Science-Capstone-Milestone-2-Notebooks/README.md

 - All notebooks use a fixed random state (`42`) for reproducible sampling and model splits.
 - Identifier columns are excluded from modeling because they are unique record labels and would encourage memorization.
 - Revenue is excluded from clustering inputs and used only for descriptive post-clustering comparisons.
-- Figures were rendered at 300 DPI for legibility in the final report.

 ## Sources used for methods